pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 1. Select the **Sites** tab.
 Here, you can:
    - Search for the site by site name.
    - Narrow the list using the filters on the left.
-   - Sort the columns by clicking on the column heading.
+   - Sort the columns by clicking the column heading.
 1. Click the name of the site.
 The Site Dashboard appears.

 ## Add a Site